-Animals are called viviparous, when born from the mother's womb or oviparous when developed inside an egg.
-However, some reptiles are ovoviviparous, when their embryos develop inside eggs kept inside the female's body until they hatch.
-The embryonic development is similar in most vertebrates, but it can last from 19 days, in mice to more than a year in big mammals, such as the giraffe, the whale and the elephant.
+Animals are called viviparous when born from the mother's womb, or oviparous when developed inside an egg external to the mother’s body.
+Some reptiles are called ovoviviparous because their embryos develop inside eggs that remain inside their mother body until they hatch.
+Embryonic development is similar in most vertebrates, but it can last from 19 days in mice to well over a year in large mammals, such as giraffes, whales and elephants.

-Before reaching the sexual maturity or adult age, animals pass through a growing stage.
-Some species, especially among invertebrates and amphibians, go through metamorphosis during the growing period.
-Butterflies, grasshoppers, mosquitoes, frogs and salamanders are some examples of animals that undergo metamorphosis, which has a larvae and a pupa stages.
+Before reaching sexual maturity or adulthood, animals pass through a growing stage.
+Some species, most common among invertebrates and amphibians, go through metamorphosis during the growing period.
+Metamorphosis includes larval and pupal stages.
+Butterflies, grasshoppers, mosquitoes, frogs and salamanders are some examples of animals that undergo metamorphosis.
 Hormones, such as somatotropin, induce growth in animals.

-Animals reproduce in a sexual or asexual way.
-While the sexual reproduction involves male and female gametes, the spermatozoid and the ovule, the asexual reproduction depends on a single individual to generate new life.
-Hydras, sponges, starfish and flatworms of the class Turbellaria, know as planarians, can reproduce in an asexual way, but most animals depend on the sexual cells to reproduce.
+Animals reproduce in sexually or asexually.
+While sexual reproduction involves male and female gametes - the spermatozoid and the ovule - asexual reproduction depends on a single individual to generate new life.
+Hydras, sponges, starfish and flatworms of the class Turbellaria, know as planarians, can reproduce asexually, but most animals depend on sexual reproduction to reproduce.

-After aging, animals end their life cycle by dying.
-Loss of hearing and sight, lack of energy, body weakness and illnesses are some signs of aging and often precede the natural death of an animal in the wild, which is often more common among the predators.
+After aging, animals end their life cycles by dying.
+Loss of hearing and sight, lack of energy, body weakness and illnesses are some signs of aging and often precede the natural death of an animal in the wild.
+Predators are more likely to die natural deaths, while prey species are likely to succumb to attack when they become too old to defend themselves properly.
 Different species have distinct lifespans.
-Among the birds, swans and parrots have the longest lifespans, with up to 100 and 80 years respectively, while humming birds generally die before they reach 10 years of age.
+Among birds, parrots have the longest lifespans, living up to 100, while hummingbirds generally die before they reach 10 years of age.